madaan/minimal-text-diffusion/README.md

 ### Evolving input

 - Note that the embeddings are *trained*.
-In training losses, although initial embeddings are passed, they are not used.
+Although initial embeddings are passed in training losses, they are not used.
 Instead, the `get_embeds` method is used to get the embeddings.
 This is because the embeddings are trained to predict the input text.
 Thus, the embeddings are not the same as the input embeddings.

 ### Sampling

 * `p_mean_variance`: returns the distribution `p(x_{t-1} | x_t)` (the mean and variance).
-In addition, returns prediction for the initial `x_0`.
+In addition, returns a prediction for the initial `x_0`.

 * `q_posterior_mean_variance`: returns the distribution `q(x_{t-1} | x_t, x_0)`.